 The cost of fence repair depends on many factors explored below starting with the type of fence.
 Wood fence repair, for example, is generally more affordable than wrought iron fence repair due to the cost of materials.

+New Fence?
 Compare Fence Installation Costs

 Fence Repair Cost Overview